Timotheeee/btd6_mods/map_editor/README.md

 F1 generates tracks by clicking.

 F2 generates areas by drawing polygons, before you use it press keys 0,1,2 or 3 to select the type of area.
 Polygons autocomplete themselves.
+Look at the console to see which type you are drawing.

 When you're done put that generated code in the data class that you created in the custom maps mod.
+You can also make a pull request if you want your map to be included in the public custom maps mod.

 if this is too complicated for you, wait until bowdown releases a proper map editor.